OpenTTD/OpenTTD/readme.txt

           version without the bug and the first version including the bug.
 That way we can fix it quicker by looking at the changes made.
+        - Attach crash.dmp, crash.log and crash.sav from the data
+          directory if they exist.

 2.2) Reporting Desyncs:
 ---- ------------------